Sarajevo – Siege City, Bosnia and Herzegovina

 During the siege of Sarajevo, 11,500 lives residents were killed, including 1601 children, and a further 56,000 were wounded3

-HIgh on the wall of a building near the centre of town is a large billboard, featuring an image of Bosnian artist Sejla Kameric.
+High on the wall of a building near the centre of town is a large billboard, featuring an image of Bosnian artist Sejla Kameric.
 It looks like a picture of a model from a fashion shoot.
-Crude black graffiti is superimposed across the image; mis-spelt English words form a derogatory, racist, mysogynist slur.
-They are the words, and the handwriting, of a Dutch United Nations Peacekeeper stationed in Potocari, a short distance from the site of the massaacre at Srebrenica.
+Crude black graffiti is superimposed across the image; mis-spelt English words form a derogatory, racist, misogynist slur.
+They are the words, and the handwriting, of a Dutch United Nations Peacekeeper stationed in Potocari, a short distance from the site of the massacre at Srebrenica.

 Bosnian Girl Dutch graffiti